 The UofL Brown Cancer Center’s method of delivering personalized care for kidney cancer can make a crucial difference in your outcome and recovery.

-You are the focus of a team of experts who specialize in kidney cancer and strive to provide the most advanced treatment with the least impact on your body.
+You are the focus of a team of experts in our Multidisciplinary Genitourinary Cancer Clinic who specialize in kidney cancer and strive to provide the most advanced treatment with the least impact on your body.

 Working together, our team of surgical and medical oncologists, as well as specially trained support staff, utilizes leading-edge technology and techniques from diagnosis through treatment.
 Your kidney cancer treatment options may include: